LynchSKM/dockem-rs/README.md

 # Getting Started

-This library has been built in `go` in order for me to be able to build binaries for a bunch of different platforms.
+This library has been built in `Rust` in order for me to be able to build binaries for a bunch of different platforms.
 The easiest way to use this would be to go to the [Releases Page](https://GitHub.com/LynchSKM/dockem-rs/releases) and download the binary that suits you.

 ## Quick Install

 I've created a quick install script that will download the latest version of the binary for you.
-This is still a work in progress and I need to test this on Mac and Windows.
+This is still a work in progress and I need to test this on Windows.
 If you're running a Linux system, this should work without a hassle.
 For the other systems, I suggest you check out the [Releases Page](https://GitHub.com/LynchSKM/dockem-rs/releases) and